mountable/spinners/README.md

 <link rel="stylesheet" type="text/css" href="https://unpkg.com/@knekk/spinners@0.0.10/dist/kSpinners.css">
 ```

 > **Tip:** This link will make all the spinners available to you.
-However, if you only want to use one of the spinners and care about filesize, it's recommended that you grap the CSS link specific to the spinner you choose.
+However, if you only want to use one of the spinners and care about filesize, it's recommended that you grab the CSS link specific to the spinner you choose.
 Swap `/kSpinners.css` part of the link with the name of the spinner.
 E.g if you want to use the `kSpinnerSpin` spinner.
 Change the link to `/kSpinnerSpin.css` etc.

 ### Vue.js